dilonboojwah/resyBotSniper/README.md

 # Resy Bot Sniper

-An automated reservation bot that secures table bookings on Resy given user: venue/date/time/party size.
+An automated reservation bot that secures table bookings on Resy based on user inputs: venue/date/time/party size.
 This project demonstrates automation in website navigation using Playwright and Node.js.

 ## Table of Contents
 1. [Project Overview](#project-overview)